tanvipohankar-004/Hotel_Booking_Form/README.md

 ![Booking Receipt](screenshots/reciept.png)

-The system generates a receipt displaying booking ID, room number, total nights, and final amount.
+The system generates a receipt displaying booking ID, room number, total nights, and final amount with check-in and check-out dates and other user details.

 ---